 One way to understand big data is that of a “data pipe” that requires filtering and plumbing to ensure that the right data is received at the right time.
 This is an extremely high level view but it is one of the core functions of LexID®: to recall the correct ID data and filter out “dirty” data, to ensure data quality that really relates to the real world.

-LexisNexis uses a proprietary linking technology in combination with our own unique identifier, the LexID®, to resolve, match and manage information for 50 million UK consumer identities and 276 million US consumer identities.
+LexisNexis Risk Solutions uses a proprietary data linking technology in combination with our own unique identifier, the LexID®, to resolve, match and manage information for over 50 million UK consumer identities and 270 million US consumer identities.
 This patented linking and clustering method is the machine behind many LexisNexis products that leverage authentication, verification and other identity management capabilities.

 Contributory databases have been a driving force behind insurance innovation for a variety of markets since the 1980’s.
 At LexisNexis Risk Solutions we are experts in developing contributory databases, with 14 built in 25 years starting in the US.
-Now we are developing new opportunities through innovation in the UK with the No Claims Discount database.
+Now we are developing new opportunities through innovation in the UK with the No Claims Discount and Motor Policy History database.

 LexID® and the NCD Module

-From November 2016 LexID® will be a new component going into the NCD Module across the UK motor market.
+From November 2016 LexID® for Insurance became a new component going into the NCD Module across the UK motor market.
 We offer this as a service.
 Not only do we use it as an integral part of our infrastructure, we’re offering our customers the opportunity to link all their data assets together, which opens up so many opportunities.

 Just a few examples: insurers will know if they are quoting a home policy to an existing motor customer.
 They will know if someone making a claim against them used to be a customer.
 They would know that a named driver being added to a policy used to be insured by them, and so on.